Personalised GIfL Solutions through underwriting

 Coping - has high blood pressure and cholesterol, as well as being diagnosed with diabetes 9 years ago.
 They take 1 medication for each condition daily.

-Challenging - a smoker who has high blood pressure and cholesterol, as well as being diagnosed with Parkinsons 9 years ago.
+Challenging - has high blood pressure and cholesterol, as well as being diagnosed with Parkinsons 9 years ago.
 They take 1 medication daily for each condition.
 They spent time in hospital a year ago, and their activities of daily living are also impacted.